leviv/leviv.github.io/_posts/projects/2025-11-09-wikimystery.md

 ## Introduction

 A few weeks ago my friend [Lucy](https://lyuu.cc/) told me about a Wikipedia Game Jam happening soon in Brooklyn.
-The tagline was
+The tagline was:

 > Join developers, designers, and Wikipedia enthusiasts for a weekend of creative hacking.
 We're building games and interactive experiences powered by the world's largest encyclopedia.

 As someone who loves Wikipedia, game jams, and weird tech events, I knew I had to go.
-I showed up to the event early, where I was greeted by an amazing spread of food and drinks, and met a mixture of software engineers, game designers, Wikipedia editors and more.
-The venue it was hosted at, Hex House, a community space and artist workshop in Bushwick.
-The first night we had a series of great talks about art, code, and Wikipedia, and I left feeling very inspired.
+I showed up early to the event where  met a mixture of software engineers, game designers, and Wikipedia editors and enthusiasts.
+It was at Hex House, a community space and artist workshop in Bushwick.
+The first night we had a series of great talks about art, code, and Wikipedia, and I left feeling very inspired to get started on my game.

 The next day, we started work on the project in earnest.
 I had partnered with my friends Lucy and Justin on a murder mystery game.
 The idea came from a text Lucy sent me right before the event.